-If you have multiple Application Analytics engines, use the Engine drop-down menu to select an engine to use as the source for the report data.
+If you have multiple ExtremeAnalytics engines, use the Engine drop-down list to select an engine to use as the source for the report data.

-The toolbar at the top of the window allows you to display data based on criteria you select and updates the two graphs.
+Use the toolbar at the top of the window to display data based on criteria you select and updates the two graphs.

-The Application drop-down menu allows you to group the data in the Response Time Dashboard by the following criteria:
+Use the Application drop-down list to group the data in the Response Time Dashboard by the following criteria: